sebas18pro/Milestone3-W2024/README.md

 ### Each student must <span style="color: red;">MUST NOT</span>:
-- Copy and paste code found online.
+- Copy and paste code found in the exercise files section or found online
 - Share their code with other students.
+- Do not make this github project public.
+Wait until the course ends completely.
 - Use AI tools to autocomplete the code.